RadekVyM/SimpleToolkit/README.md

 </VisualStateManager.VisualStateGroups>
 ```

-When user navigates to a `ShellContent` with a `HomePage` route, the view named `tabBar` will have a yellow background, and when to a `ShellContent` with a `SettingsPage` route, the view named `tabBar` will have a blue background.
+When a user navigates to a `ShellContent` with a `HomePage` route, the view named `tabBar` will have a yellow background, and when to a `ShellContent` with a `SettingsPage` route, the view named `tabBar` will have a blue background.

 #### Page type states

-States in a `SimplePageState.[Page type name]` format:
+States in the `SimplePageState.[Page type name]` format:

 ```xml
 <VisualStateManager.VisualStateGroups>